 Modern estate sale ads have dozens of photos, if not hundreds.
 Look through them, but pay attention to the edges of the photos.
 What the dealer is trying to highlight and what you’re most interested in can be completely different things.
 It’s the people who can spot the background items in the photos who find the best stuff.

 There generally isn’t a lot of bargaining for most of the duration of an estate sale.
-Dealers generally hold prices firm on the first day.
-Everything will be half off on the second day.
+Dealers generally hold prices firm on the first day of the sale.
+Everything will be half off on the second day of the sale.
 Then, some dealers do some kind of a bag sale at the end.